mihir0209/Decommentify/README.md

 # Decommentify
-Decomment the whole file in vscode with a simple shortcut
+Decomment the whole file in vscode with a simple shortcut <br>
+Currently, this supports languages given below:<br>
+Python, C, C++, H, Java, JavaScript, C#, SQL, HTML, Ruby, Haskell <br> <br>
 #Usage:
 ----
 You have to follow these steps to copy and paste some additional things to your VSCode settings: